Opening

 to travel to Windsor via Clapham Junction and/or Staines.This

-is a longer walk, up the hill around the castle then the directions
+is a longer walk, up the hill around the castle, thereafter the

 Please note, Frogmore may